w3c/wai-curricula/content/designer/navigation.md

 * Practical &mdash; Students define the blocks of repeated content within a website and collaborate with developers to provide a way for users to bypass such blocks.
 Assess how students identify blocks of repeated content and how they provide a mechanism to bypass them.
 * Practical &mdash; Present students with an interface and ask them to provide multiple ways to navigate across the website.
 Assess how students provide multiple navigation mechanisms where appropriate, such as search functionalities, breadcrumb trails, site maps, and tables of contents.
 * Practical &mdash; Present students with a web page that is deep in the hierarchy of a website and ask them to provide a breadcrumb trail for users to understand where a page is located with respect to the whole website.
-Assess how students communicate the hiearrchical structore of a web page within a set of web pages.
+Assess how students communicate the hierarchical structure of a web page within a set of web pages.

 {% include excol.html type="end" %}